-The Wichita-Sedgwick County Metropolitan Area Planning Department conducts regional planning and has relationships with many of the stakeholders in the study area and as such, is responsible for maintaining the Wichita-Sedgwick County ITS Architecture.
-A person from the Metropolitan Area Planning Department should be designated to serve as the Architecture Manager.
+The Wichita Area Metropolitan Area Planning Department conducts regional planning and has relationships with many of the stakeholders in the study area and as such, is responsible for maintaining the Wichita Area Regional ITS Architecture.
+A person from the Metropolitan Area Planning Department should be designated to serve as the Architecture Manager who is also responsible for being the Architecture Maintainer.
 Since multiple stakeholders must be involved in architecture maintenance, an Architecture ITS Technical Committee Review Board (ITCRB) should be established to make decisions about revisions to the architecture.
 The Architecture Manager will accept Architecture Change Request Forms and present them to the ITCRB.
 An example of the Change Request Form is shown in Appendix A. The Architecture Manager will track changes using the Change Control Log.
-An example of the Change Control Log is shown in Appendix B. When the ITCRB decides to revise the Wichita-Sedgwick County ITS Architecture, the Architecture Manager will ensure that the changes to the architecture are made and that the architecture configuration management process is followed.
+An example of the Change Control Log is shown in Appendix B. When the ITCRB decides to revise the Wichita Area Regional ITS Architecture, the Architecture Manager will ensure that the changes to the architecture are made and that the architecture configuration management process is followed.